trailofbits/sinter/README.md

 # Sinter

-Sinter is a 100% user-mode endpoint security agent for macOS 10.15 and above.
+Sinter is a 100% user-mode endpoint security agent for macOS 10.15 and above, written in the safe-by-design Swift programming language.

 ## Features

 (Work in progress)
 - MONITOR mode: captures process execution events and records them to a log on the local filesystem.
+- Process execution whitelisting and blacklisting
+ - by certificate Team ID
+ - by hash
+ - by executable file path
+- Sync server support (compatible with the Moroz sync-server for Santa clients)

-## How to Run
+## How to Run (if built from source)

-Current builds of Sinter require SIP to be disabled.
+Sinter uses the Endpoint Security API in macOS 10.15 and above, meaning it must be code-signed with an Apple-issued signing certificate and provisioning profile that includes the Endpoint Security entitlement, which requires a manual application to Apple for approval.
+If you cannot sign with such a certificate, then you must disable SIP if you want to run Sinter built from source.
 To disable SIP (*not recommended except on a test system*):

 Schedule a Recovery Mode reboot:

 `$ sudo nvram "recovery-boot-mode=unused"; sudo reboot recovery`

-From Recovery Mode, launch Utilities -> Terminal, and disable SIP:
+From Recovery Mode, launch Utilities -> Terminal.
+Disable SIP, and boot back into regular macOS:

 `$ csrutil disable; reboot`

-Check that SIP is disabled, and boot back into regular macOS:
+To confirm that SIP is disabled:

 `$ csrutil status`

 Finally, to run Sinter, do not double-click the `Sinter` app bundle in Finder.
-Rather, launch the daemon:
+Rather, launch the daemon directly:

-`$ sudo Sinter.app/Contents/MacOS/service`
+`$ sudo Sinter.app/Contents/Library/SystemExtensions/com.trailofbits.sinter.systemextension`

 In this version, it outputs events to the command line and to text-based log files under `/var/db/sinter/`.